Epcot’s International Festival of the Holidays

 - Haupia: Coconut pudding with candied macadamia nuts and coconut ($4.25)

-Since I did have a slight interest in the Haupia, I decided to give it a taste test.
+Since I was slightly interested in the Haupia, I decided to give it a taste test.
 I don’t think I had any expectations about how it would taste.
 But I still remember thinking it was unexpected.

 The sauce around the plate was light and sweet with floral notes.
 However, I felt like it needed much more to make the dish fully work.